CombustionToolbox/combustion_toolbox_sample/README.md

 **Figure 3.** Example of how to configure the GUI to reproduce the results of Example 1.

 As we can observe, the previous already includes the necessary inputs to perform the parametric study.
-The steps to perform the parametric study are the following:
+The steps to complete the parametric analysis are the following:

 1. Go to the `Quick settings` sub-tab and check the item called `Ideal Air`.
-With this option, we are considering that air is composed of 79% of N$_2$ and 21% of O$_2$ in molar basis.
+With this option, we consider that air is composed of 79% of N$_2$ and 21% of O$_2$ on molar basis.
-2. Return to the `inputs` sub-tab and select as reactant the `Acetylene + Air`.
+2. Return to the `inputs` sub-tab and select `Acetylene + Air` as the reactant.
 3. Select the list of possible species as products.
-In this case, we are going to select all a predefined list of species called `Soot formation Extended`, which includes 94 species that typical appear in CHON reactions.
+In this case, we will select a predefined list of species called `Soot formation Extended`, which includes 94 species that typically appear in CHON reactions.
 4. Define the parameter to be varied.
-In this case, we are going to vary the equivalence ratio $\phi$ from 0.5 to 4 with a step of 0.05 (decreased to 0.01 for smoother plots).
+In this case, we will vary the equivalence ratio $\phi$ from 0.5 to 4 with a step of 0.05 (decreased to 0.01 for smoother plots).
 This can be written as `0.5:0.05:4` or with square brackets `[0.5:0.05:4]`.
 5. Define the problem to be solved.
-In this case, we are going to solve the problem for an HP transformation called `HP: Adiabatic T and composition at constant P`.
+In this case, we will solve the problem for an HP transformation called `HP: Adiabatic T and composition at constant P`.
 6. Run the calculation by clicking the `Run` button.
 The default initial state of the mixture corresponds with the standard conditions ($T_1 = 300$ K, $p = 1$ bar).

 Once the calculation is finished, the lamp located at the bottom of the window should turn green.
 The results can be visualized in the `results` tab.